 Mouthwatering Spa Cuisine (Including Desserts)

 When they chose my friend, Greg Frey, Jr. as Executive Chef, they really hit the jackpot.
 No bias (seriously).
-I listed to many, many guests rave about how there wasn’t a meal they didn’t like.
+I listened to many, many guests rave about how there wasn’t a meal they didn’t like.
 And, they had no idea that I knew him.

 You see, going to a place as lovely as Golden Door simply doesn’t work if meals aren’t memorable.
 And, they were.
 Food plays a big role in nourishing the whole you.
 It has to taste good, be beautifully-plated and keep you satisfied through active days.
 The portions were also larger than I had envisioned and I felt better than I thought I would.
 Each meal is designed specifically for you (we grabbed room number place cards before being seated so staff knew where to set specific meals).

 Greg believes that a great diet is an enjoyable one.
 This means that you get to eat delicious dessert at Golden Door at both lunch AND dinner.
 And, what is especially cool is that he visits with guests during lunch and dinner to see how their stay is going and solicit feedback regarding their dining experience.

 Meals happen like this:

 - Breakfast (during my stay it was delivered to my room but during other reader stays it was served in the dining room).
 Coffee and milk are allowed but are in addition to your meal plan.

 - Mid-morning snack of usually some kind of (surprisingly filling) healing broth along with fresh fruit and vegetables.